Initialization using Update Approximation is a Silver Bullet for Extremely Efficient Low-Rank Fine-Tuning: Inference Overhead vs LoRA

-As discussed in Section \ref{sec:analysis}, LoRA-SB introduces minimal inference cost overhead due to the insertion of the $r \times r$ matrix $R$ between $B$ and $A$, as well as the requirement for higher ranks to match LoRA's performance.
+LoRA-SB introduces a minimal inference cost overhead due to the insertion of the $r \times r$ matrix $R$ between $B$ and $A$, and the need for higher ranks to achieve comparable performance to LoRA.
+We benchmark the inference-time FLOPs and MACs across various models and find that the overhead is negligible.
 This comparison is presented in Table \ref{tab:inference}, showing that the additional overhead of LoRA-SB is negligible.